 Musical Memories Choir

-The Musical Memories Choir is for people effected by dementia in any way.
+The Musical Memories Choir is choir with a purpose!
+Started in 2014 the choir was born out of a wish to enable people living with dementia and carers, to come together and experience both the many benefits of singing and the friendship of others living through similar experiences.
 It’s a great place to socialise and connect with others over singing and a tasty lunch.
 For details of their weekly events check the What’s On page.

 Singing for the Brain